hexacrew/HexaOnline/README.md

 # HexaOnline

-Personal experimentation with Unity engine.
+Our experimentation with Unity engine